Prescriber cost centre codes

 |REF: Drug Tariff Part II, Clause 6|

-The code can be found on the top right hand corner of the prescriber details box at the bottom of the prescription form.
+The cost centre codes can be found on the top right-hand corner of the prescriber details box at the bottom of the prescription form.

 Part II clause 6 of the Drug Tariff provides information relating to the identification of the prescriber.